Why so much initiative? By design.

 FinTech Club: functions as an educational resource and advocates for disruptive financial technologies, elevates consideration of Fuqua MBA students among hiring FinTech companies, and facilitates careers through conferences, recruiting, and networking events with industry experts, recruiters, alumni, and faculty.

 Food and Agriculture Club: helps you learn about and pursue careers in the food, agriculture, and agribusiness industries.
-The club facilitates recruiting opportunities, sponsors local food events, and host on-campus industry speaker series and conferences.
+The club facilitates recruiting opportunities, sponsors local food events, and hosts on-campus industry speaker series and conferences.

 General Management Club: prepares students interested in general management by providing information, education, career preparation, and access to various opportunities including symposia, Week-in-Cities Trips, Facility Operations Tours, and case interview prep.